elephantrobotics/pymycobot/README.md

 from pymycobot import MyPalletizerSocket
 # for ultraArm P340 machine
 from pymycobot import ultraArmP340
+# for mycobot pro450 machine
+from pymycobot import Pro450Client
 ```

 The [`demo`](./demo) directory stores some test case files.